microsoft/d365bcdv/README.md

 # Dynamics 365 (D365) Business Central (BC) and Dataverse (DV) Integration

-This repo is intended to be our one-stop-shop for D365 BC and DV integration that includes all types of bi/uni -directional, in/out -bound interactions, such as Data Sync, Virtual Table, Data (Created - Updated - Deleted) Events, and Business Events, where partners/customers can discuss our features, preview new ones, try sample code, and submit their ideas/feedbacks/questions/issues, while we can transparently prioritize and take them into our roadmap.
-For now, you can also find here the step-by-step instructions to participate in private preview for business events.
+This repo is being prepared as our one-stop-shop for D365 BC and DV integration that includes all types of interactions (bidirectional/unidirectional, inbound/outbound), such as Data Sync, virtual tables, data (Created - Updated - Deleted) events, and business events.
+In here, partners/customers can discuss our existing features, preview new ones, try sample code, and submit their feedbacks/questions/issues/ideas, while we can follow up, prioritize, and take them into our roadmap.

+For now, to participate in private preview for business events, see https://github.com/microsoft/d365bcdv/tree/main/samples/Business%20Events/Private%20Preview.

 ## Contributing